 The capital is Nassau and it is located on the island of New Providence.
 The official languages are English and Creole.
 People are very religious, but this does not mean that the locals are judgmental towards the liberal behavior of the visitors.

 The Bahamas are the tourist destination of your dreams.
 They are all that one could wish for and even more.
 The beaches are the ultimate attraction.
-The water is colored in thousands of nuances of blue that shade in continuous tone.
-You can snorkel, free-dive and see the wrecked ships on the bottom of the ocean, do water sports, go on boat tours , swim the dolphins or observe the colorful fish.
+The water is colored in thousands of nuances of blue that shade in a continuous tone.
+You can snorkel, free-dive, and see the wrecked ships on the bottom of the ocean, do water sports, go on boat tours, swim the dolphins, or observe the colorful fish.
 The fun does not stop here.
-If you are adventurous type, you will enjoy the close encounters with wild horses and flamingos.
+If you are the adventurous type, you will enjoy close encounters with wild horses and flamingos.

 Get a taste of the culture via the traditional music and dance or visit some points of culture like The Pompey Museum.
-There are few festivals that take place here, but by far the most popular on is the Junkanoo.
-It starts on 26 Decembar and it lasts until 1st of January.
-During the parades streets are full with people dressed in traditional multi colored clothes performing national dances like Calypso and Soca.
+Few festivals take place here, but by far the most popular on is the Junkanoo.
+It starts on 26 December and it lasts until the 1st of January.
+During the parades streets are full of people dressed in traditional multi-colored clothes performing national dances like Calypso and Soca.
 Do not forget to grab a bite from the traditional cuisine.
-Sea food is really popular here, as expected, so stop by some nice restaurant and taste some of the national dishes.
-See if you vacation can get even better and try to win prizes in casinos.
+Seafood is really popular here, as expected, so stop by some nice restaurant and taste some of the national dishes.
+See if your vacation can get even better and try to win prizes in casinos.

 Every single one of us has desired a holiday in pure serenity Bahamas are tempting, heavenly, almost too beautiful to be real.
 This destination has always been and it will certainly continue to be a trend among tourists.
 It is time to make your dreams come true!
 Grab the first opportunity and see where heaven on earth is hidden.
 This is the place of your perfect vacation.